dance-pipeline/dance/README.md

    controls the fingerprinting by providing a **fingerprint function**, which when given a single molecule, returns a fingerprint for it.
    1. Default fingerprinting options are provided.
-   1. Fingerprints need to be tuples of numeric values.
+   1. Fingerprints need to be tuples/lists of numeric values.
 This allows us to easily order the molecules later on in the pipeline.
 3. **Select**: DANCE selects molecules with diverse fingerprints to create the final dataset.
    1. Specifically, this step sorts the molecules by their fingerprint and